rafifrzd/E-Commerce-Business-Analysis-SQL/README.md

 The dataset was provided by Olist, which contains real-life data and information of 100k orders from 2016 to 2018 made at multiple marketplaces in Brazil.
 Its features The data contains multiple dimensions: from order status, price, payment and freight performance to customer location, product attributes and reviews written by customers.

-This business analysis personal project was done to help Olist identify many important metrics in E-Commerce.
+This business analysis personal project was done to help Olist explore important business metrics in E-Commerce.
 The objectives of this project is to gain insight from visualization of:
 1. Annual Revenue and Cancelled Order
 2. Annual Average Order Value
 3. Annual Customer Lifetime Value